• Share this on:

 More sustainable natural fibres and materials

 On the one hand, natural fibres can be considered sustainable as they are renewable, biodegradable and often durable.
-On the other hand, depending on how they are extracted, cultivated and/or processed, they may be considered unsustainable.
+On the other hand, depending on how they are extracted, cultivated and processed, they may be considered unsustainable.
 For example, the growing of conventional cotton requires large amounts of water, fertilisers, pesticides and chemicals.

 • The Better Cotton Initiative (BCI) is a non-profit that promotes better standards in cotton farming and practices across 25 countries.
 Better Cotton is sourced from licensed BCI farmers who have proven their commitment to continuous improvements in sustainability.
 Better Cotton currently accounts for 23% of global cotton production.
-Industry certification: BCI Cotton Standard.

 • Hemp is a strong, natural, sustainable fibre produced from the stems of the cannabis plant.
-It requires little water and almost no pesticides or fertilisers to grow.
-Hemp replenishes soil nutrients and also absorbs a large amount of carbon dioxide from the atmosphere.
+It requires little water and almost no pesticides or fertilisers.
+For an example of a producer, study Marmara hemp.
+Grown in France, it is the first hemp manufacturer to receive C2C certification.

 Sustainable textile dyeing techniques and non-synthetic dyes